hawk-ip/kohana-stripe/README.md

     * secret_key
     * publishable_key

 The first parameter of the config file is "status".
-Status is for Kohana_Stripe to know whichof the set of keys it should use when loading the Stripe API.
+Status is for Kohana_Stripe to know which of the set of keys it should use when loading the Stripe API.
 You can also create your own custom set of keys other than the two stanard ones (test and live).

 -------

 Copyright (C) 2012 Jean-Nicolas Boulay ([http://jean-nicolas.com/](http://jean-nicolas.com/))
-Modified by Ryder Ross ([http://www.ryderross.com/](http://www.ryderross.com))
+Modified by Ryder Ross ([http://www.ryderross.com/](http://www.ryderross.com)) Modified by Michael Fielding

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: